 Final word from Sportdoctorlondon regarding a pinched nerve in the foot

 A pinched nerve in the foot can cause pain in the forefoot, heel or medial arch.
 Generally, we suspect a pinched nerve when imaging findings are normal or patients have unexplained pain.
-See a sports doctor if you think you have foot pain secondary to a pinched nerve.
+See a sports doctor if you suspect you have foot pain caused by a pinched nerve.